Joel-Cornfield/CinemaRoomManager/README.md

      ```

 4. **Follow the on-screen instructions**:
-   - Once the program is running, follow the prompts to play the game
+   - Once the program is running, follow the prompts to manage the cinema